 Almeria to Nador Ferry

-- The journey from Almeria to Nador takes between 5 -10 hours depending on the vessel and service.
+- The journey from Almeria to Nador takes 6 -9 hours, depending on the vessel and service.

-- There is one ferry per day – Some dates will not take vehicles.
+- There are around 3 ferries daily – Some services will not take vehicles.

-- Ferry companies from Almeria to Nador: Baleària, Trasmediterránea and Naviera Armas
+- Ferry companies from Almeria to Nador: Baleària, Grandi Navi Veloci (GNV), and Naviera Armas

 Barcelona to Morocco

-While yes, you can catch a ferry from Barcelona to Tangier Med in Morocco and Barcelona to Nador, both journey’s are very long and comparatively expensive compared to flying so we won’t go into too much detail on these routes.
+While there is plenty to do in Barcelona, you can catch a ferry from Barcelona to Tangier Med in Morocco and Barcelona to Nador if you want some adventure.
+Both journeys are very long and comparatively expensive compared to flying, so we won’t go into too much detail on these routes.

 Barcelona to Morocco Ferry